Fundación Shakespeare Argentina (FSA) celebrates 7 years!

 FSA collaborates with the international MIT’s project “Global Shakespeares” co-directed by Dr. Alexa Alice Joubin.
 We are bold for having made possible that the complete productions: Noche de Reyes (Twelfth Night), directed by Jorge Azurmendi, and Rey Lear King Lear, starred by Alfredo Alcón and directed by Rubén Szuchmacher, are available online with open access.
 Through this wide and prestigious educational platform, Argentine artistic Shakespeare versions can be visible and a tool for Spanish speaking performance studies.

 In Argentina we carried out multiple events and activities and we have developed a comprehensive website where you can discover Shakespeare through Argentine artists and international experts.

 We celebrated the 400th anniversary of Shakespeare and Cervantes legacy with special events and activities.

-Together with the Argentine-British Community Council we made a significant Tribute and we donated a commemorative plaque that was placed at the foot of the monument to Shakespeare made by the Argentine sculptor Jose Fioravanti in 1964 at the Rose Garden of the Parque Tres de Febrero in Buenos Aires city.
+Together with the Argentine-British Community Council we made a significant Tribute and we donated a commemorative plaque that was placed at the foot of the monument to Shakespeare made by the Argentine sculptor Jose Fioravanti in 1964 at the Rose Garden of the Parque Tres de Febrero in Buenos Aires.

 Watch the video with some unforgettable moments: